seriyps/mtproto_proxy/README.md

 * Very high performance - can handle tens of thousands connections!
 Scales to all CPU cores.
 * Supports multiplexing (Many connections Client -> Proxy are wrapped to small amount of connections Proxy -> Telegram Server)
+* Protection from [replay attacks](https://habr.com/ru/post/452144/) used to detect proxies in some countries
 * Small codebase compared to official one
 * A lots of metrics could be exported (optional)